genema/caffe-ghma/README.md

 Caffe is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).
 The BAIR/BVLC reference models are released for unrestricted use.

-Please cite Caffe in your publications if it helps your research:
+## Please cite Caffe's original developers in your publications if it helps your research:

     @article{jia2014caffe,
       Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor},